 Say that you’ve decided that you want to save 25% of your take-home income.
 You set up an automatic contribution of 15% of your income to go towards retirement, 5% to a down payment fund, and 5% to a travel fund.
 For the remaining 75%, you’d spend as you wish.

 4. Envelope Budget

-The first step to building an envelope budget is to determine the amount of discretionary income you have each month.
+• The first step to building an envelope budget is to determine the amount of after-tax income you have each month.

 • Some studies show that people spend less when they use cash.